CzB404/gaza-sort/Readme.md

 # GazaSort

 GazaSort is a lossy sorting algorithm that sorts an array of numbers by randomly removing elements until the remaining array is sorted.
 Although it does return a sorted array, the algorithm focuses on randomly eliminating values rather than organizing them.
 Data loss is not seen as a flaw but as a feature.
 It mutates the original array with complete disregard for data integrity.
-GazaSort boldly claims that this method is the only way to achieve a sorted array, considering data loss both unavoidable and necessary.

 ### Contributing